 Essential training on the CLP Regulation

 The labelling of substances is one of chemicals legislation's most visual obligations.
 But this is only one element of the EU’s classification, labelling and packaging of substances and mixtures (CLP) Regulation.
 Before a chemical can be properly labelled, it needs to be classified.
 There are many ways to do this.
 Deciding on which is the best way depends on the specific situation and requires experience.
+Furthermore, you need to keep an eye on the ongoing revision of the CLP regulation, which is happening now.

 The CLP Regulation also requires companies to perform certain notifications for chemicals they place on the market.
 This involves two schemes: